-Garrett Buschjost serves as the head trainer/supervisor for the MU Human Performance Institute, implementing the direction, development and design of the program.
+Jacob serves as the Supervisor of MU Human Performance Center implementing the direction, development and design of HPI’s systems.

 Dylan Newcomer serves as an Assistant Trainer for the MU Human Performance Institute, assisting with day-to-day operations, program design and implementation.
 Dylan attended the University of Missouri where he graduated with a Bachelor’s Degree in Health Sciences in May of 2017.

 In April of 2017, Dylan accepted an intern position at the MU Human Performance Institute, serving as an Athletic Performance Coach.
 Dylan was promoted to an Assistant Trainer in September 2017.